Tourgito/StreamingProccessing/README.md

 The Kafka version I use is 2.12-2.3.0.

-The Spark version I use is 2.4.4-bin-hadoop2.7 and for the streaming processing I use the spark streaming API.
+The Spark version I use is 2.3.0-bin-hadoop2.7 and for the streaming processing I use the spark streaming API.

+The python version I use is 3.6.9

 # Example

-Below is a example from the beginning, where the Producer published messages to the Kafka, to the moment in which the Spark app consumes the messages and process them.
-The messages that the Producer published, each contain a name of a phone.
+Below is a example from the beginning, where the Producer published messages to the Kafka, to the moment in which the Spark programm consumes the messages and process them.
+The messages that the Producer published, each contains a name of a phone.

 Figure 1.2 shows tha Kafka saved succesfully the messages that the Producer send.
 The messages that the Producer send were fifteen.